BhatiaAnuradha/MatrixClass_Python/README.md

-# Udacity_MatrixClass
-Udacity Intro to Self-Driving Class Assignment

-Implementing a matrix class in python with the following methods:
+Implementing a matrix class in Python with the following methods:

   determinant(self)